About Our Trails

 The trails are preserved in a primitive manner and are linear -- you ride out and back along the same path from the trailhead where you started.
 Parking is available at most trail entrances, but is limited to roadside parking in some areas.
 Most of these trails are shared with hikers so make sure to check out proper mountain biking etiquette before you ride.

 Due to rain and other weather conditions, mountain biking trails will sometimes close.
-Check the Greensboro Fat Tire Society website for current trail closure reports or call the Trails Rain Line at 336-373-2MTB.
+Check the Piedmont Fat Tire Society website for current trail closure reports or call the Trails Rain Line at 336-373-2MTB.

 Watershed Lake Trails(overview map)